Nasenboi/vivoac/README.md

 ## Getting Started
 In this chapter you will learn how to set up this code, what dependencies you need to install and how to deploy the API-Server.
 ### Dependencies
-Here ist just a fancy list of dependencies, check, if you have everything you need:
+Here is a list of dependencies, check, if you have everything you need:
-The code is tested using the listed verions, others may work, or not you may dare to try!
+The code is tested using the listed verions, others may work.

 | Name  | Version | Link |
 | ------------- | ------------- |------------- |